apache/incubator-teaclave/.github/ISSUE_TEMPLATE/report_bug.md

 ---
 <!--
-Thank you for filing a bug report! 🐛 Please provide a short summary of the bug, along with any information you feel relevant to replicating the bug.
+Thank you for filing a bug report! 🐛 Please provide a short summary of the bug, along with any information you feel relevant to reproduce the bug.
 -->

 I tried to build, execute, deploy, and use Teaclave like this: